-Program Completion Limits
+Degree Completion Limits

 Grace recognizes that the majority of its students are adult learners with very busy schedules.
-We encourage students to take courses and complete programs at a reasonable, but at a constant pace in light of family, work, and ministry responsibilities.
+Students, therefore, are encouraged to take courses and complete programs at a reasonable, but constant pace in light of family, work, and ministry responsibilities.
 Maintaining a constant and continuous pace toward the completion of any program will create better success as the student grows spiritually, becomes more solidly grounded in the Scriptures, and becomes more and more effective in ministry.
-With this in mind, the following limits are in place to program completion.
+With this in mind, certain limits are in place to program completion.